Cloud Vulnerability DB

 A community-led vulnerabilities database

-Authlib, a Python library for building OAuth and OpenID Connect servers, was found to have a security vulnerability (CVE-2025-59420) in versions prior to 1.6.4.
-The vulnerability relates to JWS verification accepting tokens that declare unknown critical header parameters (crit), which violates RFC 7515 'must-understand' semantics.
-This vulnerability was discovered and disclosed on September 20, 2025, affecting all versions up to 1.6.3 (GitHub Advisory).
+Authlib, a Python library for building OAuth and OpenID Connect servers, was found to have a security vulnerability (CVE-2025-59420) prior to version 1.6.4.
+The vulnerability was discovered and disclosed on September 22, 2025.
+The issue affects the JWS verification functionality, which incorrectly accepts tokens that declare unknown critical header parameters (crit), violating RFC 7515 'must-understand' semantics (GitHub Advisory).

 The vulnerability has been patched in Authlib version 1.6.4.
-Users should upgrade to this version or later.
-The fix involves proper enforcement of the 'crit' header during verification, rejecting tokens that list any critical parameter that is not explicitly understood and enforced (GitHub Advisory, GitHub Commit).
+The fix enforces proper validation of critical header parameters during verification, rejecting tokens that list any critical parameter that is not explicitly understood and enforced.
+Users are advised to upgrade to version 1.6.4 or later (GitHub Advisory).

 Source: This report was generated using AI